 "Ever since I first heard of your strong faith in the Lord Jesus and your love for God's people everywhere, I have not stopped thanking God for you.
 I pray for you constantly, asking God, the glorious Father of our Lord Jesus Christ, to give you spiritual wisdom and insight so that you might grow in your knowledge of God." -Ephesians 1:15-17

-People who tend to play it safe are more "wisdom" oriented - they see the risks, count the cost, and opt to avoid the pitfalls.
-On the other hand, these people might be slow to take advantage of opportunity and may subsequently miss it.
+People who tend to play it safe are more wisdom-oriented - they see the risks, count the cost, and opt to avoid the pitfalls.
+On the other hand, these people might be slow to take advantage of opportunities and may subsequently miss them.
 They also might be prone to hide their gifts instead of investing them.
-In the Bible, Peter was a "faith" person; Solomon was a "wisdom" person.
+In the Bible, Peter was a faith person; Solomon was a wisdom person.

 If you are a faith person, do you have wise people around you?
 Conversely, if you are a wisdom person, do you have people around you who challenge you to step out of the box and try new things?
 I am so thankful that God paired me up with a wisdom person, as I have often gotten myself into trouble being more of a faith person.

 Both wisdom and faith work hand-in-hand.
 It is wise to be filled with faith, (the fear of the Lord is the beginning of wisdom), and to be faithful is to be wise.
 (Psalm 111:10)

 Do you have a healthy balance of both faith and wisdom in your life?